cooperthompson/us-core-patient-data-feed/spec.md

 For all supported resources:

 - Servers SHALL support:

   - `create`: A resource has been created

 - If servers support deleting a resources, servers SHALL support:

   - `delete`: A resource has been deleted

 - Servers SHOULD support:
   - `update`: A resource has been updated (this is a superset of `finalize`)

 Notes:

 - A single change to a resource may trigger multiple events simultaneously (e.g., both `update` and `note-sign`).
 - Servers that do not support deleting resources are not expected to support the `delete` trigger event.
-- Triggering events may not result in a change in the resource content.
 - Resource-level triggering events that do not have a corresponding business-level event may not result in a notification.
 - Triggering events that reflect changes a client cannot access may not result in a notification (for example, the client may not be authorized to see the changed data).